 (in order of top-selling according to Diapers.com)

-2. Seventh Generation - These disposable eco-diapers are chlorine-free and are made with natural wood pulp.
-Parents say they are good with leaks, are soft and have good quality closure tabs.
+Parents say they are soft, don't leak and have good quality closure tabs.
 I think Seventh Generation deserves major props for trying to make our world a less toxic place.
-The fact that they are chemical free AND perform well says a lot.
-In fact, I think I just talked myself into trying them.... they run about 35 cents each.
+The fact that they are chemical free AND perform well says a lot. *Another high-performing eco diaper is Bambo Nature.
+Check em out.

-The bottom line is that you may want to try a bunch of different brands before deciding on one.
+~ The bottom line is that you may want to try a few different brands before deciding on one that fits your baby [and your budget!] the best.
 See if you can borrow a few from a friend or just buy the smallest quantity possible.

 From whence do they come?

-Sizing: For your newborn, you will start with a special size called Newborn, 'N', (there is no number).
+For your newborn, you will start with a special size called Newborn, 'N' (there is no number).
 If you have a really small baby (less than 7 lbs), you may even start with size 'P' (Preemie).
-Don't buy too many because they will graduate to a Size 1 in about 2 weeks.
-From there, it goes from 1-6, although you probably won't make it past Size 4 unless you are incredibly delinquent in potty training your toddler.
+Don't buy too many because they will graduate to a size 1 in about two weeks.
+From there, it goes from 1-6, although you probably won't make it past size 4 or 5 unless you are incredibly delinquent in potty training your toddler.
 Or your kid has a huge ass.
 Either one.

 * When buying diapers in the first 3 months or so, don’t go toooooo crazy with buying in bulk.
-Your baby is growing so fast during this time.
-If you buy 2 huge boxes of Size 1’s, for example, you may end up giving half of them away (I did).
+Your baby is growing exponentially during this time.
+If you buy 2 huge boxes of size 1’s, for example, you may end up giving half of them away (I did).

 * When traveling with your baby, don’t schlep large quantities of diapers with you.
 Just buy them when you get there or order them online to be delivered to your destination.

-gDiapers are a hybrid outer/inner system that also have a diaper cover and a washable, compostable (pee only) or flushable (with some work required) insert.
+gDiapers consist of a hybrid outer/inner system that also have a diaper cover and a washable, compostable (pee only) or flushable (with some work required) insert.
 You can use their cloth inserts [wash and re-use], or you can use their biodegradable/disposable liners.

 Too much work for you?
 Shoot, I'm breaking a sweat just thinking about all this washing and re-using.

-If cloth diapers appeal to you but not the obligatory work involved, you should consider a local diaper service (ask Mr. Googles).
-They will deliver cloth diapers to your house every week pick up the old ones.
+If cloth diapers appeal to you but not the obligatory work involved, you should consider a local diaper service.
+They will deliver cloth or compostable diapers [depending on the service] to your house every week and pick up the old ones.
 No fuss, no muss (what is muss anyway?).
-The downside is it can be a little costly - perhaps even more than disposables.
-Also, people complain that they only use the old-fashioned "pre-folds", which nowadays seem like something only cave-babies would wear with a bone in their hair.
-A diaper service might be a great way to dabble in cloth diapers to see if you likie before making the large capital expenditure.

 For all of the number twos in your baby's future, you will need wipes.
+And LOTS of em.
 Don't put a whole lot of thought into this, they are all pretty much the same.
-You can go ahead and stock up on wipes; you will need them for years to come.
+Unlike diapers, stock up on wipes; you will need them for years to come.